 The factors to consider are:

-- Rock type or lithology: grain structure and the propensity of a rock to disaggregate during excavation.
+- Rock type or lithology: including grain structure and the propensity of a rock to disaggregate during excavation.
 The lower the disaggregation the greater the likelihood is of excavated material being poorly sorted with a relatively high bulking factor compared to material that is more disaggregated and better sorted.

 - In situ porosity or density: if some of the pore spaces of the intact rock collapse when it breaks up, the bulking factor may be reduced.

-- Particle size distribution: a poorly sorted material tends to exhibit higher bulking factor.
+- Particle size distribution: a poorly sorted material tends to exhibit a higher bulking factor.
 Bulking factor has been shown to be insensitive to the maximum particle size but is related to particle size distribution of a similar shape.
 Fine particles, such as those from the breaking of rock, reduce the bulking factor.